Our friendly Christchurch team has been detecting and diagnosing melanoma and other skin cancers for over two decades.

 Tanning beds can also increase the risk.
 A weakened immune system can put you in a risk group.
 If you have moles that look abnormal, you can have a higher risk of developing this common type of skin cancer.

-If you have a lot of moles, you should check them regularly for warning signs.
+If you have a lot of moles, you should do your own mole check regularly for warning signs.
 Because this type of skin cancer can develop inside a mole you already have, it can develop very fast.
 You should also look out for any new moles.

-If you have bleeding or itching moles or if your moles change their shapes, it is important to see a doctor.
+If you have bleeding or itching moles or if your moles change their shapes, it is important to see a doctor or dermatologist.

-If you have any moles that worry you and that match the warning signs of melanoma, visit your doctor for a professional check-up.
+If you have any moles that worry you and that match the warning signs of melanoma, visit your doctor for a professional mole check.
 Your doctor can also refer you to a dermatologist for further tests.

-Removing moles is an easy procedure.
-Avoiding overexposure to the sun and especially avoiding sunburn are the best ways to prevent melanoma.
+Removing moles is an easy procedure, however avoiding overexposure to the sun and especially avoiding sunburn are the best ways to prevent melanoma.